12 Uses for Honey Everyone Should Know

 #4 – Seasonal Allergy Treatment

 Raw local honey contains all the flowery, polleny goodness from the area where it was gathered.
 Regular doses of this honey often help with seasonal allergies.
-Depending on the severity of the allergies (and your sweet tolerance), you may try anywhere from one to three doses per day with 1 teaspoon to 1 tablespoon per dose.
+Depending on the severity of the allergies (and your sweet tolerance), you may try one to three doses per day.
+Use 1 teaspoon to 1 tablespoon per dose.

 Eating bee pollen or chewing on a honeycomb are also commonly recommended.
 For more seasonal allergy remedies, visit “15 Home Remedies for Seasonal Allergies“.